Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Warranty Violations and Denied Claims

-Most tankless water heater manufacturers require documented annual maintenance for warranty validity.
-Typical warranty coverage includes:
+Most 2026 tankless water heater manufacturers require professional installation and documented annual maintenance for warranty validity.
+Typical residential warranty coverage in 2026 includes:

 Common Warranty Exclusions: